ivgtr/tepy/README.md

 ### Usage

-tepy will directory structure under template and copy it to the current directory.
+tepy will directory structure under `~/.tepy/temlate` and copy it to the current directory.

 Start `tepy` command, select the template you want to copy.